sans-sehgal/sans-sehgal/README.md

 👨‍💻 Checkout my [**LeetCode**](https://leetcode.com/sans_sehgal/) Profile.

-:rocket: I have been a part of the[**Centre for Artificial Intelligence and Robotics, DRDO**](drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair) as a Reseach Fellow where I developed a state-of-the-art information retrieval and ranking system. [**Information Retrieval**](https://github.com/sans-sehgal/Information-Retrieval)
+:rocket: I have been a part of the [**Centre for Artificial Intelligence and Robotics, DRDO**](drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair) as a Reseach Fellow where I developed a state-of-the-art information retrieval and ranking system.
+Check out the repo [**Information Retrieval**](https://github.com/sans-sehgal/Information-Retrieval).

 💻 Worked as a Research Intern at the Indian Institute of Technology, Bombay on project [**Udaan**](https://www.udaanproject.org/) and helped            underprivligged students acceess educational material in native Indian language.
-Check out the tool we built [**OpenOCR Correct**](https://github.com/sans-  sehgal/OpenOCR_Correct)
+Check out the tool we built [**OpenOCR Correct**](https://github.com/sans-sehgal/OpenOCR_Correct).

-✍🏻 I enjoy writing technical blogs on [**Medium.com**](https://medium.com/@sanskarsehgal).
+✍🏻 I enjoy writing technical blogs on [**Medium**](https://medium.com/@sanskarsehgal).

 ## 🛠 &nbsp;Tech Stack